SongleChen2015/VERAM/README.md

 ### Evaluation
-The trained VERAM models with 3, 6, 9 views respectively can be downloaded according to the instruction in fold 'model'.
-To evulate the trained model, just run the lua files in fold 'evaluation', for example:
+The trained VERAM models with 3, 6, 9 views respectively can be downloaded according to the instruction in folder 'model'.
+To evulate the trained model, just run the lua files in folder 'evaluation', for example:
  ```
      $ th evaluateModelNet40-AlexNet-9Views-0.937196InstanceLevelAccuracy.lua
 ```